ktmeaton/plague-phylogeography/narratives/plague-phylogeography_DHSI2020Remote.md

 #### As location data is available, the samples and their network can be plotted on a map (right panel).

+#### To see more metadata, click EXPLORE THE DATA YOURSELF at the top right, and click a bubble in the middle panel.

 ---

 #### Built with [NextStrain](https://nextstrain.org/).